LRS4/interview-club-app/README.md

 ## Build

 The application will be built using the MERN stack - this interested me as I wanted to learn more about NoSQL databases and also React for front-end development.
-To start client use npm start and to start server use node index.js.

 * MongoDB
 * Express